-There is a restaurant in Oakland that makes a dreamy panna cotta and even before ordering the mains I check out the dessert menu first.
+There is a restaurant in Oakland that makes a dreamy panna cotta and even before ordering our entrees I check out the dessert menu.
 If panna cotta is on it, then I know I need to save room for dessert.
 My friend Paula recently made Whiskey Panna Cotta.
-I told her it was my love child as I love a good whiskey too and having them mixed together was bliss.
-Another favorite dessert for me is a pumpkin pie.
+I told her it was my love child as I love a good whiskey and having them mixed together was bliss.
+Another favorite dessert for me is pumpkin pie.
 I decided to combine two loves and make this recipe for pumpkin panna cotta.

 This recipe is super easy and comes together really quickly.
 The key to this recipe becoming a success is making sure the panna cotta is smooth since you are adding a vegetable, which is the pumpkin, you will need to use a blender or food processor.
 I tried folding the pumpkin puree into the buttermilk mixture and it does not work.
 The flavor is good but the texture is not appealing at all.